alystair/my-productivity-stack/README.md

 - [**OBS Studio**](https://obsproject.com/) - Streaming and recording software
 - [**DisplayFusion**](https://www.displayfusion.com/) - Advanced wallpaper manager and misc. tweaks

+## Retired / Looking to replace
+- [**KatMouse**](http://ehiti.de/katmouse/) - Scroll unfocused windows.
+Replaced by DisplayFusions, will probably return to it or [WizMouse](http://antibody-software.com/web/software/software/wizmouse-makes-your-mouse-wheel-work-on-the-window-under-the-mouse/).
+- [**iRotate**](https://www.entechtaiwan.com/util/irotate.shtm) - Screen rotation hotkeys.
+I now have two monitors in both portrait & landscape, so I have no need for it anymore.
+- [**WebMon**](https://alternativeto.net/software/webmon/) - discontinued web page update monitoring program, used it for checking web comics for updates.
+Likely to be replaced by a Chrome extension.
+- [**MediaMonkey**](http://www.mediamonkey.com/) - Absolutely incredible media library software.
+Highly customizable.
+When my media disks and backup failed catastrophically years ago I never had the time to get things back in order.
+Maybe I will someday, I enjoyed rating music I listened to on a 0-5 scale which online services can't do.
+- Change Audio.ahk - replaced by SoundSwitch

 ## Android
 - True Phone Dialer
 - Accubattery